Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 Manufacturers install speed limiters for several reasons:

-Component Protection: To prevent excessive wear on the motor and battery, ensuring longevity and reliability.
+- Component Protection: To prevent excessive wear on the motor and battery, ensure longevity and reliability.

 Removing the speed limiter can lead to: